dmauser/azure-virtualwan/vpnnat-over-er/README.md

-# Lab - Virtual WAN Scenario: IPsec VPN over ER
+# Lab - Virtual WAN Scenario: IPsec VPN with NAT over ER

 ### Intro

 The goal of this lab is to validate IPSec over Express Route using Virtual WAN leveraging only Azure to emulate On-premises.
-You can find the official Microsoft reference for that functionality in: [ExpressRoute encryption: IPsec over ExpressRoute for Virtual WAN](https://learn.microsoft.com/en-us/azure/virtual-wan/vpn-over-expressroute)

 ### Lab diagram